|Click HERE to see just

-We hope you'll be pleased as we are with the new layout and ease of navigation.
+And once it's up and running, we hope you'll be pleased as we are with the new layout and ease of

-Once the new website is up and running you'll have in one convenient web location verything you wanted to
+Once our new website is online, you'll find in one convenient location everything you wanted to

-of homeless animals in New York City including animals in the New York City animal shelter system.
+treatment of homeless animals in New York City including animals in the New York City animal

 Thank you for your help and support over the years.
-Your support makes our work possible.
+You've made all our work possible.

 WHAT'S HAPPENING AT THE AC&C